exteranto/exteranto.github.io/articles/your-first-exteranto.md

 npm run watch
 ```

-Warning of unresolved dependencies can be fixed with freash npm install.
+Warning of unresolved dependencies can be fixed with a fresh npm install.

 Once the script is active you should see the following output: